Coming soon Animal Farm the book, rather than the menagerie that is my garden.

 The front doorbell rings.
 There is a man backing away from the front door as I appear in my dressing gown, unshaven, hair unbrushed.
 “Are you Mike Jempson?” he asks, looking slightly anxious.
 “Yes,” says I, looking rather puzzled.
 He points downwards towards the milk box.
 “Your prescription,” he says, and leaves hurriedly.

 I feel like a real invalid now, so I hurriedly change into proper day clothes and make myself look reasonably respectable before joining the WhatsApp chorus of birthday wishes to one of my younger sisters.
-I discover that another has just taken part in the 24 hour Rock Choir spectacular I had seen on BBC’s Breakfast programme.
+I discover that an even younger sister has just taken part in the 24 hour Rock Choir spectacular I had seen on BBC’s Breakfast programme.
 I feel useless, so I make some phone calls…

 I am determined to start back on the editing job that GoogleDocs has been messing up, and almost immediately it is time to read to my grandsons.
 We get through the next chapter of Culann as he takes on the rather sad three-legged Giant Murgan to prove his worthiness for the beautiful Celliach, whom we all (rightly) suspect is none other than the youthful reincarnation of the old hag Caillech he had encountered earlier in his travels.
 Then no sooner are they wed than the fearsome Connaught men attack.
 Culann is injured and his bride abducted.
 “That is good place to stop,’ says grandson No.1 who has really got the hang of the cliff-hanger.
 There are two chapters left and he suggests we string them out over the next couple of days.